poxonpea/PHYS905/README.md

 # PHYS905
-Projects for physics 905 (Computational Physics)
+Projects for physics 905 (Computational Physics).
+I will add details as the semester goes on.